Tool

 These are good starting points to see tools in action (provider setup is described in each example README):

-# Skills + file tool (run from example dir)
+# Skills + built-in file/bash tools (run from example dir)

 cd ./examples/skills